-We currently offer six wonderful classrooms.
+We offer eight wonderful classrooms.
 Each group of children is grouped by age and grade level so that they can be with their peers and enjoy age appropriate activities throughout the day.
 As we work with the children, skills are scaffolded throughout our program.

-Example of Scaffolding: Putting on Shoes Classroom Skill/Activity Age Bunny Room While talking with the child, teachers and caregivers put on the child's shoes.
+nple of Scaffolding: Putting on Shoes Classroom Skill/Activity Age Bunny Room While talking with the child, teachers and care- givers put on the child's shoes.
 Explaining that they are putting on their shoes in preparation for going outside.
-6 weeks through age 1 Lion Room Each child learns to identify his/her shoes by retrieving them from the basket or identifying them from the teacher.
+6 weeks through age 1 Panda Room Each child learns to identify his/her shoes by retrieving them from the basket or identifying them from the teacher.
 The teacher then helps them learn to put it on.
-Ages 1 to 2.5 Elephant Room Children finds and puts on their own shoes with assistance from teacher.
+Ages 1 to 2 te de la construcción de la constru La construcción de la construcción d Lion Room Children finds and puts on their own shoes with assistance from teacher.
 Ages 2 to 3